danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 the given `generator` as the payload.
 That type has appropriate `Generator` method bindings.

+#### `makeParaGenerator(generators*) <> generator`

+Parallel generator combination constructor.
+This takes an arbitrary number of generators, and returns a generator that yields lists.

+Each yielded list consists of values yielded from the individual generators, in passed order.
+The generator becomes voided when *any* of the individual generators is voided.

+Special cases:

+* If passed no arguments, this returns `nullGenerator`.

+* If passed one argument, this returns a result from `makeListWrapGenerator`.

+**Note:** Special cases aside, this function makes a value of type `"ParaGenerator"` with `[generators*]` as the payload.
+That type has appropriate `Generator` method bindings.

+**Syntax Note:** Used in the translation of `for` forms.

 #### `makeSeqGenerator(generators*) <> generator`

 Sequential generator combination constructor.
 This takes an arbitrary number